usds/justice40-tool/data/data-pipeline/README.md

 #### Step 1: Run the script to download census data or download from the Justice40 S3 URL

 1. Call the `census_data_download` command using the application manager `application.py` **NOTE:** This may take several minutes to execute.
-   - With Docker: `docker exec j40_data_pipeline_1 python3 -m data_pipeline.application census-data-download`
+   - With Docker: `docker run --rm -it -v ${PWD}/data/data-pipeline/data_pipeline/data:/data_pipeline/data j40_data_pipeline python3 -m data_pipeline.application census-data-download`
    - With Poetry: `poetry run download_census` (Install GDAL as described [below](#local-development))
 2. If you have a high speed internet connection and don't want to generate the census data or install `GDAL` locally, you can download a zip version of the Census file [here](https://justice40-data.s3.amazonaws.com/data-sources/census.zip).
 Then unzip and move the contents inside the `data/data-pipeline/data_pipeline/data/census/` folder/

 #### Step 2: Run the ETL script for each data source

 1. Call the `etl-run` command using the application manager `application.py` **NOTE:** This may take several minutes to execute.
-   - With Docker: `docker exec j40_data_pipeline_1 python3 -m data_pipeline.application etl-run`
+   - With Docker: `docker run --rm -it -v ${PWD}/data/data-pipeline/data_pipeline/data:/data_pipeline/data j40_data_pipeline python3 -m data_pipeline.application etl-run`
    - With Poetry: `poetry run etl`
 2. This command will execute the corresponding ETL script for each data source in `data_pipeline/etl/sources/`.
 For example, `data_pipeline/etl/sources/ejscreen/etl.py` is the ETL script for EJSCREEN data.
 3. Each ETL script will extract the data from its original source, then format the data into `.csv` files that get stored in the relevant folder in `data_pipeline/data/dataset/`.
 For example, HUD Housing data is stored in `data_pipeline/data/dataset/hud_housing/usa.csv`